|Oracle® Database Installation Guide

 See Also:"Reviewing the Log of an Installation Session" for information about interactive installation log files

 If you change the host name for Oracle Automatic Storage Management, then the Oracle CSS service does not start.
-In order to counter this problem, use the following steps:
+To solve this issue, perform the following steps:

-Run localconfig add to reconfigure CSS using the new host name.
+gridconfig.bat script to reconfigure CSS using the new host name:

 Review the installation log files listed in the "Reviewing the Log of an Installation Session" section.